How to build data science platforms - Part 4: Database scalability and business models

 Without data, there are no data products or analyses!
 What sounds so banal is one of the most important requirements for modern data science platforms: The possibility to connect various data sources and develop new use cases, data products and entire business models.
 Let’s take a quick look at what this is all about.

 New business models are emerging instead of result islands

 Data projects often aim at a result – they are developed for a specific purpose and answer the corresponding questions comprehensively.
 By their very nature, however, these are often result or project islands.
 There is no real exchange within the company.

 However, the findings from the analysis projects can also be used to create new business areas.
 The best example of this is the development of new sales potential from a predictive maintenance approach.
 Instead of minimizing downtimes in their own production and manufacturing, companies can use it to expand their range of services.
 Alternately to pure sales and maintenance, machine builders can provide proactive support and pure machine availability.

 Data science platforms such as YUNA automatically detect machine downtimes or underutilized capacities.
 The identified, unused resources can be offered as services to other companies by the owners of the machine parks and thus generate new revenues.
 Even more important: The sustainability of the companies is also promoted in this way.

 In addition, these platforms put companies in an even stronger position to take active action.
 New digital services and process solutions can be developed much more quickly and independently.
 Innovative strength grows and the market position is consolidated.

-CONCLUSION: Analytics platforms can be used to identify new relations.
+CONCLUSION: Data science platforms can be used to identify new relations.
 By providing information for different user groups, these findings can be used to identify new sales channels and business fields and to successfully open them up.